Kappaccinoh/zut/README.md

 - Homepage Tab system to filter (in progress, available, your owned rooms, joined rooms)
 - Player Screen Interface/Game Room Interface
 - Scoreboard to keep track of words answered by each participant?
+- Interface for word clearance, strikethrough? animated sliding on the textarea once a word is cleared?
+    - colors for showing when a new word has been updated?
+    - probably need turbo for showing new word on strikethrough list, try reusing the messages div

 2. Minor Backend Setup